 Annapurna Base Camp and Mardi Himal Trek is a combined trip on which you can complete both Annapurna base camp and Mardi Himal trek in 18 days.

-17 days Annapurna base camp trek with Mardi Himal is the best treks in Nepal.
-The trek combines the Annapurna base camp with Mardi Himal Trek.
-This is a must do treks in Nepal if you have three weeks time for trekking in Nepal.
-Mardi Himal trek is a lesser known trek in Annapurna to see a quite a lot of people.
+Annapurna Base Camp with Mardi Himal Trek is the best treks in Nepal that combines the Annapurna base camp and Mardi Himal Trek.
+This is a must to do trip in Nepal if you have three weeks time for trekking in Nepal.
+Mardi Himal trek is a lesser known trek area of Annapurna.
+Quite a few people know about Mardi Himal Trek.
 The Mardi Himal is a hidden gem to the east of Annapurna Base Camp.
-Mardi Himal Trek offers beautiful mountain views of the entire Annapurna range.
+Mardi Himal Trek offers beautiful views of the entire Annapurna and Fishtail with Annapurna Sanctuary.

-Mardi Himal Annapurna Base Camp Trek is a lodge to lodge teahouse trekking takes you to an altitude of 4500m, the highest point of the trek.
-On 17 days trekking itinerary, we first trek to Annapurna base camp at a height of 4200m which is helpful before trekking to the Mardi Himal Base Camp at 4600m.
-All around the year, it is possible to do Annapurna base camp Mardi Himal trek.
-Autumn and Spring are the best of year trekking ABC Mardi Himal trek.
-It is also possible to see Rhododendron is blooming in the trail if you trek in Spring time from March to May.
+Mardi Himal and Annapurna Base Camp Trek is a lodge to lodge tea house trekking takes you to an altitude of 4500 m, the highest point of the trek.
+On 18 days trekking itinerary, we first trek to Annapurna base camp at a height of 4200 m which is helpful before trekking to Mardi Himal Base Camp at 4600 m.
+All around the year, it is possible to do Annapurna base camp with Mardi Himal trek.
+Autumn and Spring are the best season trekking to ABC and Mardi Himal trek.
+You will see Rhododendron is blooming on the trail if you trek in Spring from March to May.
 Autumn offers the crystal clear view of the mountains with blue sky with stars in the sky in the night.

 We sleep and eat at tea house lodges during ABC Mardi Himal Trek.
 The accommodations are basic, neat and clean with twin or 3 to 4 beds with sharing toilets and bathroom.
 The tea house lodges offers Nepali, Tibetan, Chinese, Indian and continental both veg and non-veg meals.
 Mostly, the common meals are porridge, pancake, chapati, omelet, boiled egg, muesli for breakfast, fried rice, noodles, dalbhat, curry, soups for lunch and dinner.